DavidMercier/NIMS/README.rst

 This Matlab toolbox has been developed to plot and to analyze (nano)indentation data (with conical indenters).
 Please, have a look to the full documentation here: http://nims.readthedocs.org/en/latest/

-To get started with NIMS, clone the repository, then run Matlab, and cd into the folder containing this README file.
+To get started with the NIMS toolbox, clone the repository, then run Matlab, and cd into the folder containing this README file.

 You can start the launcher by typing "demo" at the Matlab command prompt.